Skip to content

 A qualified chiropractor will always start with a detailed health history and thorough examination to make sure care is right for you.
 Our process for new patients is designed to get a complete picture of your health before any adjustment is made, ensuring your treatment is both safe and effective.

-Understanding Potential Mild Side Effects
+A Look at Potential Mild Side Effects

 For most people, the side effects of a chiropractic adjustment are minor and temporary.
 The most common reaction is a bit of soreness or achiness in the areas that were treated.
 Think of it like the feeling you get after trying a new exercise—it’s often a sign that your body is adapting and healing.